stevenjcook/cook_et_al_2025_pristionchus/README.md

 # Figures and Analysis

 All main analysis and code necessary to generate figures in this publication are located in <a href="https://github.com/stevenjcook/cook_et_al_2024_pristionchus/tree/main/figures_analysis">figures_analysis</a>.
-This code has been used exclusively on <a href="https://colab.research.google.com/">Google Colab</a>
+This code has been used exclusively on <a href="https://colab.research.google.com/">Google Colab</a>.
+Total time necessary to run all cells is ~5 min.

 # Accessory Scripts

 Scripts necessary to generate neuronal adjacency and circuit diagram files are also included, with instructions for running python scripts included within headers.
+Time required to analyze neuronal adjacency will vary depending on number of available threads, and will range from minutes to days.